Should You Use Distilled Water For Plants?

 Distilled water is completely pure and free of these substances, like bacteria, viruses (and nutrients), and many people think it’s better for plants.

-This is especially true of indoor plants with a small amount of soil that are badly contaminated with chemicals and mineral content buildup.
+This is especially true of indoor plants with a small amount of soil badly contaminated with chemicals and mineral content buildup.

 What Makes Distilled Water A Different Kind Of Water?

-Tap water from your kitchen water faucet is sure to contain fluoride, chlorine or chloramine, and other chemicals used for water purification and make the water quality of your drinking water safe.
+Tap water from your kitchen water faucet surely contains fluoride, chlorine or chloramine, and other harmful chemicals used for water purification.

 Unfortunately, these chemicals are very bad for plants.

-NOTE: Many greenhouses and hydroponic systems use water filters to clean water prior to irrigating their crops.
+NOTE: Many greenhouses and hydroponic systems use water filters to clean water before irrigating their crops.

 Outdoor plants can handle some chemical impurities in the water because their effects are diluted by rain, but houseplants must simply use the water you give them.